 The European Climate Foundation launches today its new flagship project Industrial Transformation 2050.
-Together with industry and other stakeholders, the initiative aims to co-develop a credible and feasible industry roadmap that is in line with the Paris Agreement, as well as the policy frameworks needed to achieve a thriving, competitive and climate friendly European industry in 2050.
-The project is part of ECF’s Net-Zero 2050 Initiative.
+Together with industry and other stakeholders, the initiative aims to co-develop a credible and feasible industry roadmap that is in line with the Paris Agreement, as well as the policy frameworks needed to achieve a thriving, competitive and climate-friendly European industry in 2050.
+The project is part of the ECF’s Net-Zero 2050 Initiative.

 The challenge for industry

 The Paris Agreement commits countries globally to make the transition to a net-zero economy as imminently as possible – this applies to all sectors, also to heavy industry.
 Resource and energy intensive industries represent about 20% of the EU’s overall carbon emissions.
 Prior to 2010, industries in Europe have achieved considerable emission reductions, but more recently, industry emissions have been stagnant, and even increased in 2017 for the first time since 2010.
 Current projections envisage these emissions will not decrease unless further action is taken.
 Furthermore, most European industry-led decarbonisation roadmaps are inconsistent with the Paris Agreement or based on assumptions which do not reflect demand side potentials from process or business model innovations.
 As a result, most existing 2050 roadmaps by governments and industry associations only anticipate emission cuts of about 50% by 2050, mainly through further efficiency gains, fuel switch, and electrification.